ekspla/xoss_sync/README.md

 and [50 ms](https://github.com/ekspla/xoss_sync/blob/main/reference/conn_intvl_50ms.png) for details.
 This strange issue, irrespective of the intervals, may be caused by the Nordic's SoftDevice in XOSS-G+.
     - MPY(ports/unix)/modified aioble(conn_intervals=7.5 ms), optimized delays and no garbage-collection, PC-Linux-x64 and TPLink UB400, 00:02:25 (13.0 kbps).
+       - 7.5 ms connection interval (measured).
+       - Throughput was a bit less than those of ESP32-S3, probably because of the difference in bluetooth stacks; BTstack vs. NimBLE.

 (c.f.)
 Theoretical limit using 11.5 ms connection interval on MPY/aioble: